morphic-bio/process_features/README.md

 ## QC and Interactive Plots

-### Interactive Average UMI Count Plot
+### Interactive UMI Count Histogram

 An interactive HTML plot (`umi_counts_histogram.html`) is generated in each sample’s output directory.
-This plot displays the average UMI count histogram per feature, overlaid with the Expectation-Maximization (EM) model fit and its individual components.
+This plot is crucial for quality control, allowing for a visual assessment of the EM model's performance and the resulting signal-to-noise separation.
+It visualizes the UMI count distributions overlaid with the Expectation-Maximization (EM) model fit.

 **Key features:**
-- **Histogram:** Shows the average number of UMIs per feature across all barcodes.
+- **Dual Views:** A dropdown menu allows switching between two views:
+  - **Cumulative View:** The histogram of total UMI counts across all features.
+This view reflects the global data distribution.
+  - **Average View:** The cumulative histogram normalized by the number of active features, representing the distribution for a typical feature.
-- **EM Model Fit:** The overall fit and each component (background, signal, multiplet) are plotted as separate lines.
+- **EM Model Fit:** For each view, the overall fit and its individual components (background, signal, and optionally multiplet) are plotted as separate lines.
+The Bayesian Information Criterion (BIC) for the chosen model is displayed in the title.
-- **Cutoff Lines:** Vertical lines indicate the minimum and maximum signal cutoffs determined by the EM model, as well as the user-defined minimum counts threshold.
+- **Cutoff Lines:** Vertical lines indicate the minimum and maximum signal cutoffs determined by the EM model for assigning counts.
+- **Interactive Controls:**
+  - A dropdown menu to switch between `Cumulative` and `Average` views.
-- **Interactive Controls:** Dropdown menu allows switching the Y-axis between linear and logarithmic scales.
+  - A dropdown menu to toggle the Y-axis between `linear` and `logarithmic` scales for better visualization.
-- **Legend and Hover Info:** The legend explains each component, and hovering provides detailed information.
+- **Legend and Hover Info:** A detailed legend explains each trace.
+Hovering over the plot provides precise values for the observed histogram and the fitted model components.

-This plot is crucial for quality control, allowing for a visual assessment of the EM model's performance and the resulting signal-to-noise separation.

 ---